faabiopontes/daily-dose-of-development/modern-react-with-redux/app10-stream/README.md

 | Update ALL properties of a record  | PUT    | /streams/:id | Single record    |
 | Update SOME properties of a record | PUT    | /streams/:id | Single record    |
 | Delete a record                    | DELETE | /streams/:id | Nothing          |

+# Parent Child Data Systems

+- Props: Gets data from a parent component to a **direct** child component
+- Context: Gets data from a parent component to **any** nested child component